-- 1. The Petitions Committee shall review all requests for academic renewal. - 2.
-The student must formally request a review of substandard work to be alleviated.
-All transcripts from previously attended colleges must be on file in the Admissions & Records Office.
-The committee will determine if all criteria have been met and if one or two semesters shall be alleviated.
-Determination by the committee shall be final - 3.
-In the event of admission to Cuyamaca College as a transfer student from other colleges where course work has been alleviated, such alleviated course work will be counted toward the maximum of alleviated work allowed.
-(A student is allowed a total of two semesters, regardless of the number of institutions attended.)
-If the other institution allowed alleviation of partial

-- semesters, the work in question shall be counted as one semester of alleviation for the purposes of this policy. - 4.
-When such action is taken, the student's permanent academic record shall be annotated so that it is readily evident to all users of the record that no work taken during the alleviated semester(s), even if satisfactory, may apply toward degree requirements.
+- 1. The student must formally request a review of substandard work to be alleviated. - 2.
+All transcripts from previously attended colleges must be on file in the Admissions & Records Office. - 3.
+The Petitions Committee shall review all requests for academic renewal.
+The committee will determine if all criteria have been met.
+Determination by the committee shall be final. - 4.
+In the event of admission to Cuyamaca College as a transfer student from other colleges where course work has been alleviated, such alleviated course work will be counted toward the maximum of alleviated work allowed. - When such action is taken, the student's permanent academic record shall be annotated so that it is readily evident to all users of the record that no work taken during the alleviated semester(s), even if satisfactory, apply toward degree requirements.
 However, all work will remain legible on the record insuring a true and complete academic history.